 homeDNAdirect New Zealand offers you a reliable, comprehensive genetic marker home paternity test that is highly accurate, affordable and accredited for your complete peace of mind.
 We can provide paternity testing services anywhere in New Zealand including Auckland, Christchurch, Wellington and Hamilton.
-Postal and Delivery times are constantly changing.
-Whilst every effort is made to reduce time where possible this cannot always be achieved due to actions outside our control.
-The times quoted are from the time the final sample is received.
+Please note that prepaid return postage is not included.

 Our DNA paternity testing services

 homeDNAdirect New Zealand offers accurate and reliable paternity testing services.
 Home paternity testing is done using our home testing kit.
 Inside the kit we provide, there are oral swabs which can be used to collect samples in an easy and straightforward manner.
 To see how easy the sample collection procedure is visit our sample collection guide.
 Legal paternity testing is also done using a kit we provide but following a different sample collection process which is analogous to that used for immigration DNA testing.